SeanMcP/seanmcp.com/src/content/a-workable-emoji-picker-on-ubuntu.md

 title: A workable emoji picker on Ubuntu
 description:
-  The default GNOME emoji picker is limited to certain applications, but you can find copyable emojis in the Activities view
+  The default GNOME emoji picker is limited to certain applications, but you can find copyable emojis in the Activities view.
 tags:
   - Articles
   - Linux